100% Satisfaction Guarantee

 - Black, George F. The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3).

 - Burke, Sir Bernard.
 Genealogical and Heraldic History of the Peerage and Baronetage, The Privy Council, Knightage and Compainonage.
 London: Burke Publishing, 1921.
 Print.

 - Scarlett, James D. Tartan The Highland Textile.
 London: Shepheard-Walwyn, 1990.
 Print.
 (ISBN 0-85683-120-4).

 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 The Agnew Family Crest was acquired from the Houseofnames.com archives.
 The Agnew Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 17 November 2013 at 06:29.
+This page was last modified on 5 June 2015 at 15:18.